astronomer/templates/etl/README.md

 # Deploying to Production

 ### ❗Warning❗
-This template used DuckDB, an in-memory database, for running dbt transformations.
+This template used DuckDB, an in-memory database, for running ETL jobs.
 While this is great to learn Airflow, your data is not guaranteed to persist between executions!
 For production applications, use a _persistent database_ like Postgres, MySQL, Snowflake, or others instead.